-Refresh Your Face with Eyelid Surgery at Dr. Laura Gowen’s Philadelphia, Bryn Mawr, and Newtown Square-area Practice
+Refresh Your Face with Eyelid Surgery at Dr. Laura Gowen’s Bryn Mawr, Newtown Square, and Philadelphia-area Practice

 Stretched-out skin and bulging fatty deposits around the eyes can make you look tired even if you're not.
-An eyelid surgery or blepharoplasty from the Philadelphia area’s board-certified plastic surgeon Dr. Laura Gowen can address the problem by removing excess, unwanted tissue and tightening what's left behind.
+An eyelid surgery or blepharoplasty from the Bryn Mawr, Newtown Square, and Philadelphia area’s board-certified plastic surgeon Dr. Laura Gowen can address the problem by removing excess, unwanted tissue and tightening what's left behind.

 Specifically, a blepharoplasty can: